-On 15 September 2010, AB InBev and several of its related companies were sued in Federal Court for the Southern District of Ohio in a lawsuit entitled Rusby Adams et al. v AB InBev et al. This lawsuit was filed by four employees of Metal Container Corporation's facilities ("MCC") in Columbus, Ohio, Gainesville, Florida, and Ft.
+On 15 September 2010, AB InBev and several of its related companies were sued in Federal Court for the Southern District of Ohio in a lawsuit entitled Rusby Adams et al. v.
+AB InBev et al. This lawsuit was filed by four employees of Metal Container Corporation's facilities ("MCC") in Columbus.
+Ohio, Gainesville, Florida, and Ft.
 Atkinson, Wisconsin that were divested on 1 October 2009.
-Similar to the Angevine lawsuit, these plaintiffs sought to represent a class of participants of the Anheuser-Busch Companies' Inc. Salaried Employees' Pension Plan (the "Plan") who had been employed by subsidiaries of Anheuser-Busch Companies, Inc. that had been divested during the period of 18 November 2008 and 17 November 2011.
-The plaintiffs also alleged claims similar to the Angevine lawsuit: (1) that they were entitled to benefits under section 19 11(f) of the Plan, and (2) that the denial of benefits was a breach of fiduciary duty AB InBev believed that it had defenses to these claims, and filed a motion to dismiss.
-On 25 April 2011, the Court certified that the case could proceed as a class action comprised of former employees of the divested MCC operations.
-On 9 January 2013, the Court certified that the case could proceed as a class action comprised of former employees of the divested MCC operations.
+Similar to the Angevine lawsuit, these plaintiffs sought to represent a class of participants of the Anheuser-Busch Companies' inc. Salaried Employees' Pension Plan (the "Plan") who had been employed by subsidiaries of Anheuser-Busch Companies, Inc. that had been divested during the period of 18 November 2008 and 17 November 2011.
+The plaintiffs also alleged claims similar to the Angevine lawsuit: (1) that they were entitled to benefits under section 19.11(f) of the Plan, and (2) that the denial of benefits was a breach of fiduciary duty.
+AB InBev believed that it had defenses to these claims, and filed a motion to dismiss.
+On 25 April 2011, the Court dismissed the breach of fiduciary duty claims, and the only remaining claim was for benefits under section 19.11(f).
+On 28 March 2012, the Court certified that the case could proceed as a class action comprised of former employees of the divested MCC operations.
 On 9 January 2013, the Court granted AB InBev's motion for Judgment on the Administrative Record.
 The plaintiffs appealed this decision on 5 February 2013.
-On 11 July 2014, the Court of Appeals for the 6th Circuit reversed the lower court and remanded the case for judgment against AB InBev.
+On 11 July 2014, the Court of Appeals for the 6° Circuit reversed the lower court and remanded the case for judgment against AB InBev.
 On 16 September 2014, AB InBev's Motion for Rehearing En Banc was denied.
 A Final Order and Judgment was then entered by the District Court on 24 December 2014, which ordered the Plan to provide the enhanced pension benefit under Section 19.11(f) to members of the certified class.
 The company believes that the total amount of the enhanced pension benefit is approximately 8m US dollar.
-Plaintiffs' counsel has received approximately 1m US d
+Plaintiffs' counsel has received approximately 1m US do

 On 10 January 2012, a class action complaint asserting claims very similar to those asserted in the Angevine lawsuit was filed in Federal Court for the Eastern District of Missouri, styled Nancy Anderson et al. v.
 Anheuser-Busch Companies Pension Plan et al. Unlike the Angevine case, however, the plaintiff in this matter alleges complete exhaustion of all administrative remedies.
 The company filed a motion to dismiss on 9 October 2012.
 This was still pending when the Court allowed the complaint to be amended on 19 November 2012 to name four new plaintiffs.
 AB InBev filed a motion to dismiss on 17 December 2012.
-While this motion was pending, on 11 March 2013 the Court consolidated the case with the Knowlton case (see below) which had been transferred from California to Missouri.
+While this motion was pending, on 11 March 2013 the Court consolidated the case with the Knowlton case (see below) which had been transferred from California to Missouri